 Posted by Tali Cook

-Tali Cook is the director of the Center for Family Assistance.
-Born and raised in Israel, she has a BSW from Tel Aviv University and a master’s degree in law from Bar Ilan University.
+Tali Cook is the Director of the Center for Family Assistance.
+Born and raised in Israel, she has a BSW from Tel Aviv University and a MA in law from Bar Ilan University.
 In Israel, Tali worked with clients with mental and physical disabilities through vocational treatment.